memo33/scdbpf/README.md

  License
 ---------

-This program is released under the MIT license (see included license file).
+This library is released under the MIT license (see included license file).